YohannesMeshesha/COVI-19-Analysis/README.md

 I executed this SQL project using Microsoft SQL Server Management Studio, and a snapshot of a few columns and entries in the CovidDeaths and CovidVaccinations datasets is available below.
 The SQL query file is also available on my Github Repo:

-In Scenario 1 : The following data was explored specifically for Ethiopia: Total Daily Cases, Deaths, and Percentage Death Rate, which indicates the likelihood of an infected person dying.
+**In Scenario 1:** The following data was explored specifically for Ethiopia: Total Daily Cases, Deaths, and Percentage Death Rate, which indicates the likelihood of an infected person dying.
 It should be noted that this scenario is not limited to Ethiopia, and information for other countries can also be explored using the same approach.

 ![1](https://user-images.githubusercontent.com/131899006/234667653-ab0959aa-54cc-4ef5-8833-162dc452e6f6.png)